 My posts may contain affiliate links!
 If you buy something from one of these links, I may get a small commission, which helps me keep this site open and help others.
 Thanks!

 Your self-esteem is a summary of how you see yourself as a person.
 It develops throughout life from a combination of positive and negative experiences.
 As everyone walks a different path and interprets experiences differently, it is understandable that there are varying levels of self-esteem.
 Those who believe in themselves are more likely to lead happy lives and overcome challenges.
 The effects of low self-esteem, on the other hand, cause struggle in every area of their life.

 What Causes Low Self-Esteem?

-Most people have things about themselves that they wish they could change or aren’t as confident about, but, if you’ve reached a point where you don’t have anything good to say about yourself, it can become a problem.
-Feelings of unworthiness, failure, and sadness intensify those negative thoughts you have about yourself which make it hard for you to live life.
-Maslow’s Hierarchy of Needs can help to explain this.
-Here is a look at some of the ways having a low self-esteem can ruin your life:
+Most people wish they could change some things about themselves.
+But, if you don’t have anything good to say about yourself, it can become a problem.
+Feelings of unworthiness, failure, and sadness intensify those negative thoughts which make it hard for you to live life.
+Maslow’s Hierarchy of Needs can help explain this.
+Here is a look at how the effects of low self-esteem can ruin your life:

-When you feel so low about yourself that you don’t believe you’re good at anything, you need to turn things around.
-Having a low self-esteem may seem like no big deal, but the truth is, it can impact every area of your life.
-Start by getting help whether it’s by going to a drug rehab and addiction therapy program, reading inspirational books, setting new goals, making new friends, or practicing self-love, the only way to improve the quality of your life is to make a change today.
+When you feel so low that you don’t believe you’re good at anything, you need to turn things around.
+Having low self-esteem may seem like no big deal, but the truth is, it can impact every area of your life.
+Start by getting help, whether by going to a drug rehab and addiction therapy program, reading inspirational books, setting new goals, making new friends, or practicing self-love, the only way to improve the quality of your life is to make a change today.
 Once you learn to see yourself for the truly wonderful, unique, talented, and worthy person you are, the rest will follow.
 Find out more about drugs and rehab.